PhillipMogensen/TMTI_FrozenCopy/README.md

 # TMTI
-This repository contains the R package 'TMTI'
+This repository contains the R package 'TMTI', which implements the methods of Mogensen and Markussen (2021).
+A preprint of the paper can be found here: https://arxiv.org/abs/2108.04731

 # Installation
 The package can be installed using e.g. devtools or the remotes package: